DAism2019/SCC0/README.md

 By interacting with a specific DAism smart contract (contract address: 0xdFBF69B7E5366FB3001C9a214dd85c5FE3f90bAe) using either a smart contract or an externally owned account (EOA, commonly known as a wallet address) (we call this "Minting"), the smart contract or EOA and its overall trusted components also accept the governance of this license as a smart common.

+The SCC0 License is multi-versioned, and multiple versions can be valid simultaneously.
+This means that the interpretation of the SCC0 License itself may evolve as new versions are introduced.
+For instance, the current interpretation is based on the shared core requirements of Version 1 (V1) and Version 2 (V2).

+The development of these versions follows a decentralized collaborative model, meaning that any individual or AI is free to create and publish a new version.

 This license enforces the following non-negotiable governance rules for Smart Commons:

 - Reject interactions with non-Smart Commons;